lagoproject/DMP/DMP.md

 ● **Outline the discoverability of data (metadata provision)**.

+LAGO data repository will be based on OneData.
+OneData supports storing catalogs and datasets with enriched metadata, as well as publishing catalogs with persistent identifiers (PIDs) to allow gathering by services such as B2FIND.
+Thus **the discoverability** will be technically guaranteed, through:
+- OneData:
+  - for LAGO mebers: web browser (without search engine), CDMI API, propietary API and FUSE mount;
+  - for general public: web browser (link to a public PID).
+- B2FIND: web interface (with search engine), for LAGO members and general public.
+- Other discovery services: customised CKAN based could better benefit from metadata provided than B2FIND, and they will be explored in the future.
+Anyway, when the data become public, any discovery service can gather metadata, even not specific engines such as Google.

-Specific LAGO wrappers execute the processing or simulation and posteriorly check every data-set and will store them in EGI DataHub always with their metadata, to allow gathering by services such as B2FIND.
+Specific LAGO wrappers execute the processing or simulation and they posteriorly check every data-set and will store them in the LAGO repository, always with their metadata.
+These wrappers will be packed into Docker images and published as releases at LAGO code repository at GitHub.

+To assure the **metadata provision**, the only allowed way to directly store and publish data-sets in the LAGO repository by LAGO members will be making use of these wrappers in official Docker releases.
+Other inclusion of data must be supervised and checked by LAGO responsibles.

 ● **Outline the identifiability of data and refer to standard identification mechanism.
 Do you make use of persistent and unique identifiers such as Digital Object Identifiers?**